MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 :::image type="content" source="media/custom-function/transform-sample-file-function-window.png" alt-text="Screenshot fo the Create function window for the Transform file.":::

-After creating the function, notice that a new group is created for you with the name of your function.
+After you create the function, notice that a new group is created for you with the name of your function.
 This new group contains:

 * All parameters that were referenced in your **Transform Sample file** query.
 * Your **Transform Sample file** query, commonly known as the *sample query*.